-On the other hand, states may detail what type of tasks medical assistants are not allowed to perform.
-For example, in Montana, medical assistants are not permitted to perform any invasive procedures, including injections (other than immunizations), unless they are under the direct, onsite supervision or a physician or podiatrist.
+On the other hand, states may detail what types of tasks medical assistants cannot perform.
+For example, in Montana, medical assistants are not permitted to perform invasive procedures, including injections (other than immunizations), unless they are under direct, onsite supervision of a physician or podiatrist.
 They are also not allowed to administer blood products by IV.

-Job requirements for medical assistants, although they may vary based on the practice specialty or the size of the practice, are generally required to accomplish the following job duties:
+Job requirements for medical assistants, although they may vary based on the practice speciality or the size of the practice, are generally required to accomplish the following job duties:

 - Perform administrative tasks, such as bookkeeping procedures and insurance claims processing